 Lac du Flambeau, WI 54538

-During the summer, Nawakwa, which is less than two hours from Chicago, Illinois, has 35 cabins and five tent sites available for rent.
+During the summer, Nawakwa, which is less than 6 hours from Chicago, Illinois, has 35 cabins and five tent sites available for rent.
 Cabins range from modern (log furniture, full bathrooms, large living spaces) to economic (furnished yet smaller; must use central wash houses).
 At Nawakwa, there is no dining hall, so each family is responsible for preparing their own food.
-Catered dining service is available for a fee.
 The camp provides you with refrigerators, dishware, cooking utensils, and campfire pits at no extra cost.
 Activities include archery, canoeing, kayaking, hiking, campfires, a water carnival, a triathlon, nature hikes, and many others.
 All programs are designed for full family participation, thus children are the sole responsibility of parents.
-There is, however, one morning per week devoted to a Kid’s club for children ages 5-12, run by the staff.
-Families must provide their own tents if they wish to stay on the tent site.
-Pop-up campers are allowed, but absolutely no RVs.
+There are, however, two mornings per week devoted to a Kid’s club for children ages 5-10, run by the staff.

 YMCA Camp du Nord